rbatis/rbatis/Readme.md

 Rbatis uses compile-time code generation through the `rbatis-codegen` crate, which means:

-1. **Zero Runtime Overhead**: Dynamic SQL is converted to Rust code during compilation, not at runtime.
-This provides performance similar to handwritten code.
+1. **🎯 Direct Translation to Native Rust**: Dynamic SQL is converted to optimized Rust code during compilation, achieving performance identical to hand-written SQL without any runtime interpretation overhead.

 2. **Compilation Process**:
    - **Lexical Analysis**: Handled by `func.rs` in `rbatis-codegen` using Rust's `syn` and `quote` crates